 - Getting justice for yourself – when you are injured in a car accident that was not your fault, and someone else caused you to suffer injuries, you may feel a sense of injustice.

 - Easing the financial strain – if you incurred costs or lost income because of the accident, then claiming compensation could help to ease that financial burden

-- Making the roads safer – you may subscribe to the theory that making a claim would effectively mean that the driver that caused the accident would be more aware of their actions and, therefore, would drive with more care in the future.
+- Making the roads safer – you may subscribe to the theory that making delayed whiplash claims would effectively mean that the driver that caused the accident would be more aware of their actions and, therefore, would drive with more care in the future.

-Are you worried that you may not be able to make a whiplash claim if you experience delayed effects or because you could have run out of time?
+Are you worried that you may not be able to make delayed whiplash compensation claims if you experience delayed effects or because you could have run out of time?
 If you have only just been diagnosed with delayed whiplash, then the personal injury claims time limit of three years would begin from the date you were diagnosed.
-However, if you have left it more than 3 years from the accident or diagnosis date, then you may not be within the time limits for claiming and as such, your claim would be time-barred.
+However, if you have left it more than 3 years from the accident or diagnosis date, you may not be within the time limits for claiming and as such, your claim would be time-barred.

-Other instances that might provide some degree of doubt as to whether you would be entitled to receive a compensation payout for a delayed reaction to whiplash could be if you were at fault for the accident that caused your injuries.
+Other instances that might provide some degree of doubt about whether you would be entitled to receive a compensation payout for a delayed reaction to whiplash could be if you were at fault for the accident that caused your injuries.